 Our meeting place, at the Ranger Station

-Volunteers gather here, and after the morning's task return to enjoy a hot sausage, drink, and chat before leaving for home.
+Volunteers gather here, and after the session return to enjoy a hot sausage, drink, and chat before leaving for home.

 Notification of Sessions:

-Each week a "Next Day" email bulletin is sent out to the volunteers, giving the time and date for the next weekend session, and setting out the tasks planned.
+Each week an email bulletin is sent out to the volunteers, giving the time and date for the next weekend session, and setting out the tasks planned.
 The bulletin also contains general news on the progress of Ark activities.
 Click here to see the latest ones.
-If you want to be put on the list to receive these, contact our volunteer coordinator.
+If you want to be put on the list to receive these, subscribe by clicking here.

 Directions: Drive through Swanson and continue on to the start of the Scenic Drive.
 Take the Te Henga Road turn-off (clearly marked), then take Falls Road, the first road on the left.
-Drive past the golf club house and come to a shed which is a good place to leave your car (protection from flying golf balls).
-Then walk across a bridge to our green shed behind the rangers house.
+Drive past the golf club house, then an equipment shed.
+Next is the Ranger’s house, and immediately after is the driveway into the Ranger station.
+Cars can be parked here and inside, with the exception of areas marked for Auckland Council use.
+Check with the Coordinator if in doubt.

 Click here for a map showing our location.